-A relatively young impact
+A ray crater is a relatively young impact

 crater from which radiate streaks of material thrown out during the

 collision that created the crater.
 Bright ray craters are found on various

 bodies in the Solar System including the Moon, Mercury, Ganymede, Callisto, and Oberon.

 accompanying photo) and Copernicus are particularly conspicuous examples, with bright rays extending for hundreds